Sienci-Labs/Resources/cnc-fun/the-basics/cnc-table-setup.md

 ### Drawer Storage

-Another widespread concept is the idea to add pull-out drawers to the underside of the table in order to act as storage for the control box, a tethered laptop, or any of the dedicated tools or cutting bits used for the LongMill.
+Another widespread concept is the idea to add pull-out drawers to the underside of the table in order to act as storage for the control box, a tethered laptop, or any of the dedicated tools or cutting bits.
 The designs shown were done by Derek and Robert respectively:

 ![](/_images/_cnc-fun/_the-basics/_table/cnc_ba_table_6-drawer-derekrobert.jpg){.aligncenter .size-large}